Private 1st Class Joseph A. McGrath (1911–1944)

 Military Training

 After McGrath was drafted, he joined the U.S. Army in Camden, New Jersey, on January 23, 1943.
+At the time, he was recorded as standing five feet, 5¼ inches tall and weighing 140 lbs., with brown-gray hair and blue eyes.
 His wife’s statement indicates that he went on active duty at Fort Dix, New Jersey, on January 30, 1943.
-She wrote that he was initially stationed at San Luis Obispo, California, from February to April 1943.
-There, he most likely joined the 320th Infantry Regiment of the 35th Infantry Division.
+Indeed, a document shows that he joined Company “L,” 2nd Receiving Battalion, 1229th Reception Center at Fort Dix at 1100 hours on January 30, 1943.

 When he went overseas, McGrath’s wife was pregnant with a son he would never get to meet, Joseph Ronald McGrath (also known as Ronald Joseph McGrath, 1944–1981).
 She gave birth on June 20, 1944, about three weeks before her husband went into combat.